microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 Non-packed interpretations are standard types such as float16, uint etc.  Packed types are types such as **SignedInt8x4Packed** where each 32-bit element of the vector corresponds to four 8-bit signed integers.
 See [Type Interpretations] for details.

 ##### Matrix

-The matrix is loaded from the raw-buffer, **matrix resource**,  starting at **matrix offset**.
-The **matrix interpretation** argument specifies the element type of the matrix (see [Type Interpretations]).
+The matrix is loaded from a raw-buffer, **matrix resource**,  starting at **matrix offset**.
+The **matrix interpretation** argument specifies the element type of the matrix (see [Type Interpretations]), no conversion is performed.
 The **matrix M dimension** and **matrix K dimension** arguments specify the dimensions of the matrix.
-The **matrix layout** argument specifies the layout of the matrix (see [Matrix Layouts]).
+The**matrix layout** argument specifies the layout of the matrix (see [Matrix Layouts]).
 If the **matrix transpose** is non-zero then the matrix is transposed before performing the multiply (see [Matrix Transpose]).
 For row-major and column-major layouts, **matrix stride** specifies the number of bytes to go from one row/column to the next.
 For optimal layouts, **matrix stride** is ignored.

 Only non-packed interpretations are valid for matrices.

 The base address of **matrix resource** and **matrix offset** must be 64 byte aligned.

+The **matrix stride** is 16 byte aligned.

+This operation doesn't perform bounds checking for matrix loads.
+If any part of the matrix load is out of bounds then the entire operation is undefined.

 ##### Bias Vector

 The bias vector is loaded from the raw-buffer, **bias vector resource**, starting at **bias vector offset**.
-The **bias vector interpretation** argument specifies the element type of the bias vector (see [Type Interpretations]).
+The **bias vector interpretation** argument specifies the element type of the bias vector (see [Type Interpretations]), no conversion is performed.

 Only non-packed interpretations are valid for bias vectors.

 The base address of **bias vector resource** and **bias vector offset** must be 64 byte aligned.

+This operation doesn't perform bounds checking for bias loads.
+If any part of the vector load is out of bounds then the entire operation is undefined.

+#### Return Type

+This operation returns a vector of size `NUMo` and contains elements of type `TYo`.
+The result vector does not have an interpretation parameter, its type is the declared type.

 ### Vector Outer Product